jbbeauchamp/zf2-lazy-loading-module/README.md

 Benchmark
 ------------

+Benchmark condition :
+- no module cache enable
+- 100 modules loading, for each test
+- lastest master branch version (at the May 1st)

 In the first case :

-- 4 modules :Application, Administration, Cron and Blog
+- 4 modules : Application, Administration, Cron and Blog
-- In each other Application module, a simple class :
+- In each other Application module, a simple class (like in the project code) :

     class Module implements AutoloaderProvider
     {